 The support for use of hydrogen in homes is usually coupled with continuing to use fossil fuels, with or without carbon capture, and potentially much larger quantities of hydrogen being available.
 This blue hydrogen use is against party policy.

-The use of hydrogen ready gas boilers will be less impact on householders who can have gradually increasing hydrogen blends without any need for behaviour change.
-But holding out the hope for this option may slow the speed of roll out of heat pumps, while individuals and communities hold out the hope that their home or area will have a truly emissions free hydrogen supply.
+The use of hydrogen ready gas boilers will have less impact on householders who can use gradually increasing hydrogen blends without any need for extra investment behaviour change.
+But while individuals and communities hold out the hope that their home or area will have a truly emissions-free hydrogen supply the roll out of heat pumps may be delayed.

 Particularly for homes that are hard to treat for insulation, or are in conservation areas where external appearance to homes is to be avoided, hydrogen boilers could be attractive to householders.
 Heat pumps may be hard to deploy without visual impacts or be less effective in some homes.